VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 One of the important discussions in the team was around the choice of aggregates and entities that they would implement.
-The following images from the team's whiteboard illustrate some of their initial thoughts, and questions about the alternative approaches they could take with a simple conference seat booking scenario to try and understand the alternative approaches.
+The following images from the team's white-board illustrate some of their initial thoughts, and questions about the alternative approaches they could take with a simple conference seat booking scenario to try and understand the alternative approaches.